newrelic/sidecar/README.md

 Theory
 ------

-Bosun is an eventually consistent service discovery platform where hosts learn about each others' state via a gossip protocol.
+Sidecar is an eventually consistent service discovery platform where hosts learn about each others' state via a gossip protocol.
 Hosts exchange messages about which services they are running and which have gone away.
 All messages are timestamped and the latest timestamp always wins.
 Each host maintains its own